0xKourama/Elbanna-NP-Notes/Web-Penetration-Testing/XSS.md

 ---

-## Exploiting cross-site scripting to perform CSRF
-- *Anything a legitimate user can do on a web site,*
-   you can probably do too with XSS.
-- *Depending on the site you're targeting,* you might be able to make a victim:
-   - send a message,
-   - accept a friend request,
-   - commit a backdoor to a source code repository,
-   - or transfer some Bitcoin.
-- Some websites allow logged-in users to change their email address without re-entering their password.
-   *If you've found an XSS vulnerability,*
-      you can make it trigger this functionality to:
-      change the victim's email address to one that you control,
-      and then trigger a password reset to gain access to the account.
-- This type of exploit is typically referred to as **cross-site request forgery (CSRF)**,
-   which is slightly confusing because CSRF can also occur as a standalone vulnerability.
-   *When CSRF occurs as a standalone vulnerability,*
-      it can be patched using strategies like **anti-CSRF tokens**.
-      However, these strategies **do not provide any protection if an XSS vulnerability is also present.**

 ## Example: stored XSS to CSRF
 ### Note: AJAX is used to send a request to the `my-account` page because it's where the `csrf` hidden input is present
 ### After that, the `csrf` token is sent in the POST request to the `/my-account/change-email` page where it changes the email the value we mentioned `test@test.com`